Ismail-Elias/Predicting-Cancer-using-Random-Forest/README.md

 # Predicting-Cancer-using-Random-Forest
 - Predicting type of cell, whether it is benign or malignant and explain the prediction using SHAP.
 - The dataset can be loaded using this link: https://raw.githubusercontent.com/dphi-official/Datasets/master/breast_cancer/Training_set_breastcancer.csv
-- The predictive model used is Random Forest with minor estimator tweak which give an accuracy of 96%.
+- The predictive model used is Random Forest with minor tweak which give an accuracy of 96%.
 - Using SHAP to create force plot to visualize how does the model make prediction.
 - Created summary plot to identify the most importance variables
 - Created dependency plot to visualize the dependecy of 2 variables in making prediction.